aliberkayberber/Patika-Frontend-Course/Week3/InstagramClone/README.md

 # Instagram Clome Website
 Instagram clone website.
 Using HTML and CSS.
+Bootstrap5 as a framework

 ## Prerequistes
  - Visual Studio code